pingcap/docs-cn/dev/reference/tools/data-migration/manage-tasks.md

 }
 ```

-### Update the data synchronization task
+### Update the data replication task

-You can use the task management command to update the data synchronization task.
+You can use the task management command to update the data replication task.
 The following items support online update, while all other items do not support online update.

 - table route rules
 - black white list